shelleywong/CSCI211-Course-Materials/Labs/lab06.md

 ***

-After completing the exercises and the survey, you may work on programming assignment 4.
+After completing the exercises and the survey, you can start working on programming assignment 4.
+Read the assignment writeup to get an idea of what you need to do.
+You may want to start on Lab 07 (implement a stack of doubles), as the stack of doubles will be used in P4.

 ## Lab 06 Submissions